AdaCore/training_material/courses/ada_essentials/030_basic_types/06-character_types.rst

    Explanations

-   A. :ada:`NUL` is an enumeral - it has no "value
+   A. :ada:`NUL` is an enumeral - it has no value
    B. :ada:`NUL` cannot be treated as a C-style value
    C. :ada:`NUL` is in the first position (0) of the character type
    D. :ada:`Handling` considers :ada:`NUL` as a control character